 First and foremost, you should expect to be treated with respect and dignity.
-We’re glad you are visiting the Florida Mission of Mercy.
+We’re glad you are visiting the FLA-MOM.
 Due to the size and nature of this event, you should plan to be with us for several hours.
 We will do our best to get you in and out as quickly as possible.

 Prior to entering the building, you will be asked several survey questions before treatment.
-Your responses are confidential and tracked in the computer.
+Your responses are confidential and will be tracked in the computer.
 No one will see them once submitted.
-The information you provide will help us track demographics about the clinic’s patients which, in turn, helps us receive grants for future FLA-MOM events and to address gaps in care with our state legislators.
+The information you provide will help us track demographics about the clinic’s patients, which in turn, helps us receive grants for future FLA-MOM events and to address gaps in care with our state legislators.

-If you are receiving a cleaning, you will go from the waiting area directly into the treatment chair.
-If you are having fillings, extractions or a root canal, you will first go to a general numbing area to receive local anesthetic before going into a treatment chair.
-Once the work has been done, you will be escorted to the patient exit area, where you will asked a few more questions.
+If you are receiving a cleaning, you will go from the waiting area directly into the treatment chair to receive treatment.
+If you are having fillings, extractions or a root canal, you will be brought to a treatment chair where you may receive local anesthesia before treatment.
+Once the work has been done, you will be escorted to the patient exit area, where you will be asked a few more questions.
 If other family or friends accompanied you to the clinic, you can reconnect with them in the designated meeting place, which will be near the clinic’s patient exit.

-For your safety as well as for that of our volunteers, at no time should you walk unescorted on the clinic floor.
-There are numerous hazards in a working dental clinic where more than 1,000 people will be busy at any time.
+For your safety as well as our volunteers’, at no time should you walk unescorted on the clinic floor.
+There are numerous hazards in a working dental clinic where more than 1,000 people will be busy at any given time.
 Patient ambassadors will be available to assist you in getting food, water or making trips to the restroom.